planetfederal/workshops/workshops/geoserver/intro/doc/source/index.rst

   Load and manage data in GeoServer

 :ref:`geoserver.styling`
-  Introduction to Styled Layer Descriptor (SLD) and a tour of GeoExplorer, a map browser with graphical style editing capabilities
+  Style layers using Styled Layer Descriptor (SLD), YSLD, and with a graphical layer-styling application.

-:ref:`geoserver.googleearth`
-  Integrating GeoServer with Google Earth using the GeoServer built-in KML output

 :ref:`geoserver.moreinfo`
   More information about GeoServer including links and a glossary of terms